-Cheapest time to go to Greece
+Cheapest time to travel to Greece and the Greek islands

 When is the peak season in Greece?

 The peak season for Greece is between June and September.
 Due to the warm weather and absence of rain, it’s the best season to go to the beach, and swimming is delightful.

 The most expensive months in terms of accommodation prices are July and August.
 This is the time when most people, including Greeks, can take time off to travel.
 Even with the higher prices, many hotels around the country can be fully booked.

 My suggestion: If you have a choice, skip Greece in August.
 It can get too hot, busy and overpriced, especially in the popular islands.

 June and September are still warm, but they are typically less crowded and cheaper.
 Overall, it will be easier to find accommodation, even last minute.